-Holding China Accountable for its Subsidies Notification Obligations: The United States pressed China on its failure to notify the full range of its steel and other industrial subsidy programs and utilized a rarely used mechanism to request that China provide certain legal measures - apparently not publicly available - related to government support programs for its fisheries and semiconductor industries.
+Holding China Accountable for its Subsidies Notification Obligations: The United States pressed China on its failure to notify the full range of its industrial subsidy programs and utilized a rarely used mechanism to request that China provide certain legal measures - apparently not publicly available - related to government support programs for its fisheries and semiconductor industries.
+The United States continued to use bilateral and multilateral fora to push for increased transparency from China on the full scope of its subsidy programs.